hpe-cct/cct-tutorial/README.md

 Intel GPUs as well, these are not regularly tested hardware configurations.
 For more detailed installation instructions go to the [Download and Setup](https://hpe-cct.github.io/downloadAndSetup) page.

-The [Getting Started](https://hpe-cct.github.io/gettingStarted) page provides an introduction to the CCT platform using examples from this `cct-tutorial`.
+The [Getting Started](https://hpe-cct.github.io/gettingStarted) page provides an introduction to the CCT platform using examples from `cct-tutorial`.

 The [CCT Programming Guide](https://hpe-cct.github.io/programmingGuide) provides more in-depth documentation of the CCT platform.
 Note that this is an early document, and still refers to CCT by its original internal working name (Cog ex Machina or Cog).

-CCT documentation pages are located [here](https://hpe-cct.github.io).
+THese and other CCT documentation pages are located [here](https://hpe-cct.github.io).